21 Pottery Wheel Throwing Tips

 A Sponge can be used to help maintain an even amount of water on the clay, reducing friction and allowing for smoother pulls.

-Because the sponge is in contact with more of the clay than your knuckle or fingers, which helps control the clay better.
+Because the sponge is in contact with more of the clay than your knuckle or fingers, it helps control the clay better.

 Fingers